Madhav Bhandari is the Head of Growth at Hubstaff, a provider of staff-monitoring software.

 Our entire team tracks time taken on all tasks that we work on.
 This makes managing schedules easier, plus we can see what everyone’s working on – a boon when your team’s 100 percent remote.
 Not to mention, we can use that data to optimize our business growth.
 We use our own time tracking software, Hubstaff, to track time on our tasks/projects.

 It was when we went through our development team’s time data that we found something very startling: Our developers were spending 40% of their time on support!

 That meant our developers were spending only 60% of their time on development.
 It just wasn’t enough.

 Of course, developers will always participate in resolving customers’ technical issues.

-When a developer “ships” a certain feature in our product, he owns that feature.
-So if three months down the line an issue arises with that feature, that developer will be the best person to fix it.
+When a developer ‘ships’ a certain feature in our product, he owns that feature.
+So, if an issue arises with that feature three months down the line, that developer will be the best person to fix it.
 Sometimes, developers also diagnose problems arising from the customer’s end — technical issues that really cannot be diagnosed by the regular support team member.

 However, it can get hard for developers to keep track of time they spend on support versus development.
 In order to understand customers’ issues better, developers often tend to go deep into conversations with customers.

 Therefore it’s important for your development team to better organize their tasks so that there is a good balance in time spent on both resolving customer issues and shipping new features.
 Otherwise, business growth is affected (as you will notice below).

 So, coming back to the startling time data we found, we decided to investigate a little further.
 We discovered: